vingin007/mcp-server-elasticsearch/docs/CONTRIBUTING.md

 [pr]: https://github.com/elastic/mcp-server-elasticsearch/compare
 [code-of-conduct]: https://www.elastic.co/community/codeofconduct

-Elasticsearch MCP Server client is open source and we love to receive contributions from our community — you!
+Elasticsearch MCP Server is open source, and we love to receive contributions from our community — you!

 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code.